BBVA/qed/rtd_docs/source/internals/glossary.rst

 Complete binary tree
 ++++++++++++++++++++

-A binaty tree which must be filled left-to-right at the lowest level, and entirely at the level above.
+A binary tree which must be filled left-to-right at the lowest level, and entirely at the level above.

 Merkle tree
 -----------

-A binary tree that stores values at the lowest level of the tree and utilises cryptographic hash functions.
+A binary tree that stores values at the lowest level of the tree and uses cryptographic hash functions.
 While leaves compute the hash of their own attributes, parents derive the hash of their children’s hashes concatenated left-to-right.
 Therefore the hash rooted at a particular subtree is